canonical/launchpad-manual/docs/developer/how-to/use-lp-shell.rst

     In [2]:dir(lp.me)
     Out[2]: [...]

-Using Special LP Object Entries
+Using special LP object entries
 _______________________________

 In the resultant list, we can find some of the more readily useful exploration